 The most pressing concern for most content writers is to get their content noticed.
 This starts from the headline, and which is why “click-bait” posts are so ubiquitous these days.
 You may even realize before clicking that the post you are going to is likely going to be full of ads, maybe a “gallery” of images where you have to click next to see each one, with ads each time.
 But even then, your curiosity gets the better of you, or maybe the title was just so clever you had to see what it was about.

 Writing engaging headlines that encourage people to read is just the first step in writing creative copy.
 Most sites that post content with the goal of improving visibility, building trust, and growing name recognition will not be interested in users that immediately close the browser and leave out of frustration.
-Google’s own RankBrain AI, which is becoming ever more important in determining performance on the search engine results page (SERP), takes into account not only the bounce rate and time spent on site, but also the content found within.
+Google’s own RankBrain AI and BERT algorithm use artificial intelligence and machine learning which are becoming ever more important in determining performance on the search engine results page (SERP).
+These take into account not only the bounce rate and time spent on site, but also the content found within.
 Templates aren’t going to work here!

 Know your audience and solve their questions

 People use search engines above all else to get answers to questions.
 These questions range from the inane to the highly technical, and can be worded in numerous ways, but the goal in the end is to get an answer to something that is on their mind.
 This is the heart of content marketing, because a successful content marketing strategy will result in original and authoritative results that answer users questions in such a way that they’re encourage to stay longer and even share with their friends.